-SAMUEL AND HIS WIFE VISIT 0.-HE IS DISSATISFIED WITH THE PROSPECTS OF BUSINESS, AND ADVISES THEODORE TO RETURN.
+SAMUEL AND HIS WIFE VISITS O.-HE IS DISSATISFIED WITH THE PROSPECTS OF BUSINESS, AND ADVISES THEO-DORE TO GO BACK TO MASSACHUSETTS.

-Soon after Jerry and Louisa returned home, Samuel and his wife started for O. They arrived safely.
+Samuel and his wife came soon after Jerry and Louisa returned home.
 Sabra was rejoiced to see them.
-She loved them with all the tenderness of a sister; but, alas! she knew not the object of their visit.
+She loved them with all the tenderness of a sister; but Alas! she knew not the object of their visit.
 Samuel soon made it known.
 He said he did not know about Jerry's selling out so easily; if he could not get all his share, he should hold him responsible with Theodore.
 Theodore did not know that Samuel had as large a bill against the company.
 Samuel advised Theodore to close up the business as soon as possible, and go back to Massachusetts, and try some other business.
 This was even worse to Sabra than leaving home at first.
-She was now comfortably situated, and she knew it would be a long time before she could be as well off.
-She must pass through the same trials again.
-She remonstrated against it, but in vain.
-Samuel said, it was no use; it would take all the machinery, at the price he was willing to give for it, to pay him.
-He said they must sell everything that they could dispose of, for it would not pay to carry it back; the machinery he could use, and he would take it at some price towards his pay.
+She had got comfortably situated, and she knew it would be a long time before she could be as well off.
+She must pass through the same trials again; she remonstrated against it, but in vain.
+Samuel said it was of no use; it would take all the machinery, at the price he was willing to give for it, to pay him.
+He said they must sell every thing that they could dispose of, for it would not pay to carry it back; the machinery he could use, and he would take it at some price towards his pay.
 No person can imagine Sabra's disappointment.
-After

-Samuel started back, they began to dispose of their furniture and collect their dues.
-At the next covenant meeting of the church, Sabra's heart was full of grief; she fully realized that she must leave the place where she loved to worship God; she must leave the church, her class in the Sabbath-school, and must leave the choir, where she loved to sing God's praise.
+After Samuel started back, they began to dispose of their furniture and collect their dues.
+At the next covenant meeting of the church, Sabra's heart was full of grief; she fully realized that she must leave the place where she loved to worship God; she must leave the church, her class in the Sabbath school, and she must leave the choir, where she loved to sing God's praise.
 They asked for a letter from the church; it was unanimously given.
 She returned home, and spent the evening in prayer and communion with God.